 Since the 2019-24, the Council itself and the housing department have undergone a number of significant changes in their structure and operation.
-The last strategy was written during the reorganisation and termination of the arrangements between Cherwell and South Northamptonshire District Council and the new partnership between Cherwell and Oxfordshire County Council being formed.
+The last strategy was

 As part of these arrangements, the Housing department and service was coupled with Adult Social Care Commissioning and was overseen by an officer that oversaw these two teams.
 During the lifetime of the previous strategy, these shared arrangements between Oxfordshire County Council and Cherwell District Council also ceased.